Social Icons

 Directed by Nancy Meyers

-The Parent Trap is a joyful film and one of my guilt pleasure because of the cuteness of Lindsay Lohan in the movie.
-Her presence in this film will be felt all thorough, as she owned every scene with her in it.
-Lindsay Lohan was the soul of the movie, and this performance with the one of Freaky Friday (2003) where her best and most memorable.
+The Parent Trap is a joyful film and one of my guilty pleasures, thanks to the cuteness of Lindsay Lohan in the movie.
+Her presence in this film is felt throughout, as she owned every scene she was in.
+Lindsay Lohan was the soul of the movie, and this performance, along with her role in Freaky Friday (2003), remains her best and most memorable.

-Her portrayal of two different characters is one to be cheered.
-I recall seeing this movie way back in 1998 I could arguable say then, I was watching two different people all because Lindsay Lohan was amazing.
-That said, she is no Hayley Mills, who did the same thing in the 1961 version.
-She in her paying of dual roles set a standard and placed the bar way to high for this amazing performance by Lohan to reach.
+Her portrayal of two different characters is something to be celebrated.
+I recall seeing this movie way back in 1998 and thinking, at the time, that I was watching two different people—all because Lindsay Lohan was just that amazing.
+That said, she’s no Hayley Mills, who did the same thing in the 1961 version.
+Mills, in her portrayal of dual roles, set a standard and placed the bar way too high for even Lohan’s incredible performance to reach.

-The movie follows the story of a couple Nick (Dennis Quaid) and Elizabeth (Natasha Richardson) who decided to divorce after having twin girls.
-The arrangement they had was each party will keep one girl as they go their separate ways, Nick to California, USA and Elizabeth to London, England.
+The movie follows the story of a couple, Nick (Dennis Quaid) and Elizabeth (Natasha Richardson), who decide to divorce after having twin girls.
+Their arrangement is that each parent will keep one girl as they go their separate ways—Nick to California, USA, and Elizabeth to London, England.

-Ironically and unknown to both parent, they send their daughters to the same all girls camp, where the girls Annie and Hallie (Lindsay Lohan) met.
-The girls spent enough time with each other and discovered that they are sisters and decided to switch places, and do what they can to get their family back together.
+Ironically, and unknown to both parents, they send their daughters to the same all-girls camp, where the girls, Annie and Hallie (both played by Lindsay Lohan), meet.
+The girls spend enough time together to discover that they’re sisters and decide to switch places, doing everything they can to get their family back together.

-Shot in both London and San Francisco with a budget of $15.5 million, the movie was a financial success making over $92 million in the box office.
-The film won Lohan a Young Artist Award for best performance in a feature film.
+Shot in both London and San Francisco with a budget of $15.5 million, the movie was a financial success, earning over $92 million at the box office.
+The film won Lohan a Young Artist Award for Best Performance in a Feature Film.

-Here is the second Walt Disney adaptation of Erich Kästner's German novel Lottie and Lisa (Das doppelte Lottchen).
+This is the second Walt Disney adaptation of Erich Kästner’s German novel Lottie and Lisa (Das doppelte Lottchen).
 The movie is very similar to its predecessor, but the actors found a way to make it their own.
-This movie is more than 80% similar to its predecessor whose screenplay was written by David Swift.
+This version is more than 80% similar to the original, whose screenplay was written by David Swift.

 0 comments: